TrudAX/denistrunin-blog/src/posts/performance-powerbibatch/index.md

 One of the main parts of configuring a batch server is to specify a "Maximum batch threads" that it can handle.
 The situation where you have delayed tasks is not normal, on a properly configured system this should never happen.

 > From practical experience: don't set this value too low.
 A modern 8-core server can handle 50-200 batch threads, so start with this interval.
+There can be some specific batch jobs that mostly use AOS resources and no SQL work, only in this case it may be set lower.
+Check for % of AOS CPU usage.

 ![Batch config](BatchConfig.png)